Finding Summer Internships for High School Students

 A high school student looking up internships on laptop

-If you are facing your summertime break from high school without a job to occupy those long summer days, start thinking now about where to find internships for high school students next summer.
-Summer internships are a great way to gauge your interest in potential careers and to develop job skills that will be useful regardless of what career path you eventually choose.
+Summer internships can be a great way for a student to gauge their interest in potential careers and to develop job skills that will be useful regardless of what career path they eventually choose.

-You might think that internships are only for college students.
-While it’s true that most college students complete at least one internship, recently internships for high school students are becoming more popular.
+It’s a common misconception to think that internships are only for college students.
+While it’s true that most college students complete at least one internship, recently internships for high school students are becoming more popular, especially for students who plan to enter the workforce directly after graduating.

-And, believe it or not, the time to start considering high school student internships for the summer begins as early as September or October of the year prior and at least by the start of the new year.
+And, believe it or not, the time to start considering high school student internships for the summer can begin as early as September or October.

 A student researching internships for high school students online.